 Theia joined KBJ straight out of university in 2005.
 After 8 years she left the company to see the “other side” of television and worked in talent development for a production company.
 But the draw of talent management was too much and she returned to KBJ in 2015.
 She now lives in Wiltshire with her husband.

 Originally from Devon, Heather moved to the bright lights of London to train as an actor at Rose Bruford College.
-After graduating and a brief stint treading the boards she worked for educational charity, SGOSS Governors for Schools, before deciding to turn her career towards talent management.
+After graduating and a brief stint treading the boards she decided to utilise her organisation skills and her love of lists by turning her career towards talent management.
 She joined the KBJ team in 2017 and now heads up the in-house voice over department, VOBJ.
 In her so-called “spare time” she runs Pants on Fire theatre company.